MicrosoftDocs/bot-docs/articles/bot-service-debug-bot.md

 # Debug a bot

 This article describes how to debug your bot using an integrated development environment (IDE) such as Visual Studio or Visual Studio Code and the Bot Framework Emulator.
-While you can use these methods to debug any bot locally, this article uses a [C#](~/dotnet/bot-builder-dotnet-sdk-quickstart.md) and [JS](~/javascript/bot-builder-javascript-quickstart.md) bot created in the quickstart.
+While you can use these methods to debug any bot locally, this article uses a [C# bot](~/dotnet/bot-builder-dotnet-sdk-quickstart.md) or [Javascript bot](~/javascript/bot-builder-javascript-quickstart.md) created in the quickstart.

 ## Prerequisites
 - Download and install the [Bot Framework Emulator](https://aka.ms/Emulator-wiki-getting-started).